sysh110073/LineBot/README.md

-Use requests way to call LineBot API /n
+Use requests way to call LineBot API;
 Just for practicing